 Ingenious?
 Ludicrous?
 I believe ARSE managed a little from column A and a little from column B, which is why their brand exploded overnight.
 But what was it specifically that made ARSE so popular in such a short amount of time?
 Let’s take a closer look.

-The Australian space program, the art of great timing and content marketing
+The art of great timing and content marketing

 Aligning your brand with a seasonal event is recognised by marketers as a foolproof way to increase brand awareness, engagement and store traffic.
 The NRL grand final, the Olympics, the premiere of the new season of Game of Thrones; aligning your brand with an event that is drawing a plethora of spectators will attract that audience to your brand.